How to Increase Your Cat's Water Intake

 Have you ever wondered why you cat likes to drink out of the tap or shower head?
 Interestingly many cats have a preference for drinking running water.
 Rather than leave the tap running all day, a better option is a water fountain.
 As well as using a pump to keep the water moving through, these fountains also contain a replaceable filter to keep it nice and fresh.

 Another way to make the water more appealing for your cat is to add flavour.
-In addition to their normal fresh water bowl, try offering them some broth to drink, or add some flavoured ice cubes to another bowl of water.
+In addition to their normal fresh water bowl, try offering them some broth to drink, add some flavoured ice cubes, or a small amount of lactose free milk to another bowl of water.
+These products should only be given occasionally as treats and should not replace a complete and balanced diet.

 Cats can have strong preference about the size, shape and material of their water bowl.
 Offer your fussy feline a few different options to see what they like best, whether it's ceramic, glass, steel or plastic.
 It's also important to have bowls in a few locations around the house, especially for older cats with reduced mobility.
 If your cat knows that the water bowl is close by, he or she is much more likely to get up from that comfy spot for a quick drink.